 Ordinarily the town’s meter attendants are aggressive about enforcing parking violations, as anyone else who has left a car at a meter probably knows.

-Planet Princeton followed up on the complaints over the last several weeks and observed some business owners and employees repeatedly parking in municipal lots and on streets like Witherspoon Street, Nassau Street, Moore Street, Humbert Street and Greenview Avenue without ever getting a ticket, even though there was no money in the meter or the car was parked in a two-hour spot for eight to ten hours.
+Planet Princeton followed up on the complaints and observed some business owners and employees repeatedly parking in municipal lots and on streets like Witherspoon Street, Nassau Street, Moore Street, Humbert Street and Greenview Avenue without ever getting a ticket, even though there was no money in the meter or the car was parked in a two-hour spot for eight to ten hours.
 Most of the drivers leave some sort of symbol on the dashboard.
 A resident even called police to complain about cars parked all day on her street and the cars still were not ticketed.

 On Saturday, Sept.
 21, more than 16 cars belonging to employees of local food businesses were parked along Humbert Street and Greenview Avenue all day.
 Each one had a menu, a business card, a bar coaster, or a shopping bag on the dashboard to indicate the cars belonged to employees of local businesses.
 Those cars comprised more than 80 percent of the vehicles parked on the streets.